-Landing pages have a short history, yet enterprise companies recognize the significance of this important conversion tool to capture leads and generate sales.
-After all, the landing page is where conversions happen.
+Post-click landing pages have a short history, yet enterprise companies recognize the significance of this important conversion tool to capture leads and generate sales.
+After all, the post-click landing page is where conversions happen.

-But simply having a drag and drop builder or WYSIWYG editor, any number of optimized templates, and A/B testing functionality is no longer enough to create high-converting landing pages.
+But simply having a drag and drop builder or WYSIWYG editor, optimized templates, and A/B testing functionality is no longer enough to create high-converting post-click experiences.

 Pre-built templates can save time instead of building each page from scratch.
 But templates are only a starting point and you likely want to customize your pages down to the last pixel.
 Or, you could create each page from a blank canvas.
 Neither method is scalable and, frankly, enterprise teams deserve better.